muhammadbassiony/Rulem/README.md

 - **Centralized Management**: Store all instruction files in one organized location
 - **Reusability**: Reuse and adapt instructions across multiple projects without duplication, rulem also supports symlinking to keep files up to date as you constantly improve them.
 - **Version Control**: Having a single source of truth for instruction files that can be tracked with version control systems.
+- **Better Integration in AI Assisted Development**: By integrating with the Model Context Protocol (MCP), rulem allows AI assistants to access your organized instruction files as tools and resources, enhancing their ability to assist you effectively.
-- Experimentation & adpoting more AI powered development
+- **Experimentation** & adpoting more AI powered development

+For an example of a centralized rule repository in action, see [muhammadbassiony/Rulefiles](https://github.com/muhammadbassiony/Rulefiles).

 ## Features